 The Skyline underwent its first renovation in more than 50 years in 2013, and the result was a '50s-in-America’ theme, right down to a pastel coloured, outsized diner, dishing up hamburgers, hot dogs and choc-tops.
 This retro-fabulous structure sits between the cinema’s two screens, forming a sound barrier.
 The drive-in staff are dressed to match the diner, though they won’t skate up to your car in rollerblades to serve you rootbeer, Happy Days-style.

 This vast pseudo-retro cinema boasts huge screens, stadium seating (total capacity 3,000) and smart facilities.
-A classy upgrade package is Luxe: for twice the cost of a usual ticket you get a cosy, two-person sofa with unobstructed views, plus free soft drinks, tea, coffee, snacks, hot food and popcorn.
+A posh upgrade package is LUX, where you can enjoy a huge feast, from a menu designed by TV celebrity chef Manu Feildel, with everything from sliders to beef bourguignon delivered to your seat.
 There’s also booze to buy, which you can take in with you.
 They also boast an IMAX screen.
-From March 2017 the nearby Cinema Paris became part of the Hoyts Entertainment Quarter complex as cinemas 13-17.